rowancape/lab-vesper/README.md

 # lab-vesper

 The name means absolutely nothing.
-I just figured that if I'm going to start uploading all my half-baked stuff into GitHub I should come up with some common naming scheme for them all, so I'm going to start prefixing them all with lab.
+I just figured that if I'm going to start uploading all my half-baked stuff into GitHub I should come up with some common naming scheme for them all, so I'm going to start prefixing them all with lab and giving them a random fancy word.

 This is a SvelteKit recipe site project where I am currently experimenting with complex form handling, server validation, and UI patterns.